Bradford Bishop: Profile

 The FBI states that Bishop is an avid outdoorsman who enjoys camping and hiking, and reports that he has a pilot's license from when he was stationed in Africa.
 He also enjoys riding motorcycles and working out on a weekly basis.
 Bishop has a history of depression and insomnia, having been afflicted with both conditions and taking Serax (oxazepam) in the time leading up to the murders.
 He is fond of dogs.
-He also enjoys scotch whiskey, peanuts, and spicy foods.
+He also enjoys scotch whisky, peanuts, and spicy foods.
 Bishop has a six-inch vertical scar on his lower back from surgery, a cleft chin and a facial mole on his left cheek.
 He may have had his father's Smith & Wesson M&P .38 Special revolver with the serial number C981967 and his Yale class ring with him when he vanished.
 He is also believed to have taken his diplomatic passport with him, as his was the only one among the family's diplomatic passports that was missing.

 Possible sightings

 Bishop had approximately one week of advance time before the authorities began looking for him.
 It has been suggested that he could have traveled on his diplomatic passport.
 FBI Special Agent Steve Vogt stated in 2014 that neither Bishop's wallet nor passport have ever been found.
 It has also been speculated that Bishop may have had intelligence training in the 1960s which could have helped him evade detection in 1976.

-Since 1976, there have been numerous claimed sightings of Bishop in various European countries, including Italy, Belgium, England, Finland, the Netherlands, Germany, Greece, Spain, Sweden, and Switzerland.
+Since 1976, there have been numerous claimed sightings of Bishop in various European countries, including Italy, Belgium, United Kingdom, Finland, the Netherlands, Germany, Greece, Spain, Sweden, and Switzerland.
 The three most credible sightings noted by the United States Marshals Service are: